PNAP/terraform-provider-pnap/docs/resources/server.md

 * `dhcp` - Determines whether DHCP is enabled for this server.
 Should be false if ips is not an empty list.
 Not supported for proxmox OS.
 Default value is `false`.

 The `ip_blocks_configuration` is the third field of the `network_configuration` block.
-The `ip_blocks_configuration` block has 2 fields:
+The `ip_blocks_configuration` block has 3 fields:

 * `configuration_type` - Determines the approach for configuring IP blocks for the server being provisioned.
 If `PURCHASE_NEW` is selected, the smallest supported range, depending on the operating system, is allocated to the server.
 The following values are allowed: `PURCHASE_NEW`, `USER_DEFINED`, `NONE`.
 Default value is `PURCHASE_NEW`.
+* `relinquish_ip_blocks` - Used to determine whether to relinquish ownership of the IP block upon server deletion or upon IP block replacement.
+Default value is `false`.
-* `ip_blocks` - Used to specify the previously purchased IP blocks to assign to this server upon provisioning.
+* `ip_blocks` - Used to specify the previously purchased IP blocks to assign to this server upon provisioning or upon IP block replacement.
 Used alongside the `USER_DEFINED` configurationType.
 Must contain at most 1 item.

 The `ip_blocks` block has field `server_ip_block`.
 The `server_ip_block` block has 2 fields: